 Shortsighted people have difficulty seeing distant objects clearly.
 They find it hard to read road signs and scoreboards and to play ball games, and recognising people in the distance may also be a problem.
 Often a person will not realise that they cannot see clearly until they have an eye examination.

 CAPTION: A view typical of someone with myopia

 A complete eye test is the only sure way of determining whether your child’s vision is normal.
 Some clues to myopia in a child include:

 Despite ongoing research, a cure for myopia has not yet been found.
 Properly prescribed spectacles or contact lenses, including orthokeratology lenses, will enable a person with myopia to see clearly.
+Soft contact lenses can also be useful, particularly VTI brand NaturalVue and Coopervision MiSight lenses.
 Laser surgery to permanently reshape the front surface of the eye can also help some people with myopia.
 Your optometrist can advise you about the latest developments and whether they would be suitable for you.

 The progression of myopia can be slowed and in some cases halted completely with precision-fitted contact lenses or therapeutic eye drops.
 See our Myopia Control page for more information.

 It is a very common condition.
-About 15% of the Australian population is shortsighted.
-Usually myopia begins to develop in teenage years and it commonly gets worse over the following few years.
+About 30% of the population is shortsighted and by 2050, it is predicted that 50% of the population will be myopic.3 Usually myopia begins to develop in early teenage years and it commonly gets worse over the following few years.